Pandurangmopgar/Contextual_Retrieval_RAG/README.md

 ## Google Colab Notebook

-The `Contextual_RAG.ipynb` notebook in the repository provides a detailed, step-by-step implementation of the RAG system.
+The `CONTEXTUAL_RETRIVAL+RLFH(PPO).ipynb` notebook in the repository provides a detailed, step-by-step implementation of the RAG system.
 To use it:

 1. Open the notebook in Google Colab.
 2. Follow the instructions to set up your environment and API keys.